 Block out the distractions (turn off the phone, social media, and email notifications) and take inspired action that feels tangible and measurable.
 Set a timer for 25 minutes and go to town on a task.
 Do not look up.
 Do not go to the bathroom.
 Do not cruise the fridge for cheese sticks.
 Get something done, despite the fact that at times you will feel like you are pissing into the wind.
 Piss into the wind 4 times a day, and you’ll make a difference in your bottom line.

 Only say yes to clients/collaborative projects that are HELL YESES.
-Scrutinize any joint project carefully and qualify the person you are doing the project with (even if they are your friend and have more page likes than you).
+Scrutinize any joint project carefully and qualify the person you are doing the project with (even if they are your friend and have higher social media stats than you).
 Get everything in writing before you embark on the project, with a clear division of labor and deadline dates.
 You will most likely be splitting the profits, so have two numbers in your head: The $ number you NEED to make in order to pay for your time, and the $ number would LIKE to make.
 Set the first financial deadline early to make your NEED number so that you both have the freedom to walk away if the project isn’t going to be profitable.
 Have a transition strategy in mind so in case that happens and one of you wants to continue on with the project, there is a way to pass the baton gracefully.